 You know, the typical stew talk.

-Back home however, Aleksandra and I recreated the stew down to the last taste.
+Back home however, Aleksandra and I recreated the stew down to the last morsel of taste.
 And that’s the recipe you’re getting today.

 You start by sautéing onions, carrots and peppers.
 If you’re after a deeper orange color, you can add a tomato or two as well, or more paprika.
 (Usually, the sweet kind is used.)
 After a little while you add (small dice) veal.
 Then come seasonings.
 Here and there splash a bit of beef broth to turn the sautéing into a simmer.